 Months of exposing your ears to cold temperatures can increase the risk of ear infections, extensive ear wax or a condition called ‘surfer’s ear’.
 While ear infections are completely common in winter they can turn into a chronic problem and can eventually induce hearing loss or make your existing hearing loss worse.

-Ear wax is another issue, as the colder atmosphere allows for a build up of hardened wax.
+Ear wax is another issue, as the colder atmosphere allows for a build-up of hardened wax.
 If you find that your level of soundscape reduces and your ears become uncomfortable, it is essential that you seek medical help and get your ear wax removed professionally.

 Surfer’s Ear is a modern name for exostosis – a condition that is often seen within surfer’s ears due to the continual exposure of cold wind and water for lengthy periods of time.
 Your ears develop bone abnormalities within the ear canal and can lead to serious hearing problems.

-Most problems can be avoided if you protect you ears from the cold weather, wind and moisture during these months.
+Most problems can be avoided if you protect your ears from the cold weather, wind and moisture during these months.
 Remember to wear hats, earmuffs or other warm accessories when you are venturing outside.
 They don’t just keep your ears warm, but they keep your hearing aids safe and secure too.
 If you feel that your ears are affected by the cold don’t warm them up with warm water - massage them instead and wipe away any moisture with a cotton ball or cloth.

 Always keep your batteries dry, as changes in temperature can result in future problems.
 Get into the habit of regularly checking that the battery compartment is free of moisture, especially at night before you turn them off.
 Daily remove your batteries and wipe them and the compartment with a dry cloth.

 If you wear hearing aids you will need to take extra care of them in winter.
 Like other seasons it is paramount that you keep your hearing aids dry and while you sleep – air them out.
-We recommend to all our customers to invest in a dehumidifier case which is small enough to travel with, so you can always maintain good hearing aid management.
+We recommend all our customers to invest in a dehumidifier case which is small enough to travel with, so you can always maintain good hearing aid management.
 It is a great way to eradicate any excess moisture, as changes in temperature can cause condensation.
 If you find that your hearing aids feel too cold or wet then instead of using heat, allow for them to warm up and dry out naturally.
 Good hearing aid management will ultimately prolong the life of your hearing aids and protect your ears from any damage.

 The winter season completely transforms the way the environment sounds.
 This all starts as soon as the ground hardens with the cold temperatures - sound evolves and discovers a whole new soundscape.
 The hard ground of winter soaks up less sound and reflects it.
-Resulting in louder and clearer sound for you to enjoy.
+Resulting in a louder and clearer sound for you to enjoy.

 It is important to remember to adjust your hearing aids and use the memory settings for noise reduction.
 Due to your hearing aids amplifying sound around you and winter’s soundscape emitting louder sounds means that you can damage your hearing if you don’t use your hearing aid settings wisely.